-I love a good overnight breakfast recipe, and this overnight baked blueberry muffin oatmeal recipe fits the bill exactly!
+I love a good overnight breakfast recipe (we’ve done them several different ways), and this overnight baked blueberry muffin oatmeal recipe fits the bill exactly!
 It’s easy to throw together and then you let it soak overnight in the refrigerator.
 The next morning, just top with the crumbly topping and then bake while you make your coffee.
 I also love this overnight baked blueberry muffin oatmeal as leftovers—I just warm up a slice and eat it for days afterward!

 I feel like this recipe is one of those meals that doesn’t photograph nearly as well as it tastes!
 This is probably my favorite overnight oatmeal recipe, and I think the secret is the crumb topping that makes the whole thing feel more like a muffin.
 It’s crunchy and sweet and just the perfect addition to the baked oatmeal goodness underneath.